-Remember: With a Ozone or U.V system ignore the Total Chlorine and Free Chlorine readings (top two squares) as the readings they produce are not applicable.
+Remember: With a Ozone or U.V system ignore the Total Chlorine and Free Chlorine readings as the readings they produce are not applicable.

 The charts on these pages are an example only and cannot be used as reference for comparing your test strip against.
 Always use the chart located on the test strip bottle.